-Credit Earned: 1⁄2 credit per semester (elective credit only)
+Length of Course:1 semesterCredit Earned:1⁄2 credit per semester (elective credit only)Grade:9, 10

 This class will be offered in addition to the student's regular Algebra class.
 It will focus on hands-on learning for both concepts and work currently being taught in the student's Algebra class.
 The credit earned in this class will not count towards math graduation requirement.